Connect with us

 The retailer is fighting to remain in business on the back of debts owed to suppliers estimated at Sh15 billion.
 The firm has declared that it is facing insolvency and thus unable to meet its financial obligations.

-The slower uptake of space in malls, according to Broll, has resulted in tenants having an upper hand as it provides the ability to negotiate lower rental rates and more favourable lease terms.
+The slower uptake of space in malls, according to Broll, has resulted in tenants having an upper hand as it provides the ability to negotiate lower rents and more favourable terms.

-The findings of the Broll’s survey echo those of British Asset Managers who recently said that oversupply of shopping malls countrywide was expected make it difficult to win tenants.
+The findings of Broll’s survey echo those of British Asset Managers who recently said that the oversupply of malls countrywide was expected to make it difficult to win tenants.

 “Slower uptake of space is anticipated within the new malls due to demand and supply mismatch, where tenants are fewer than the supply,” British Asset Managers said in their real estate report capturing trends in the first half of the year.